YannMagnin/PyImportCheck/README.md

-# PyCircularImport - detect python circular import
+# PyImportCheck - detect python circular import

 > [!WARNING]
 > This project is very limited and designed for my personal use to quickly